10 Entrepreneurial Side Hustles

 Videos & YouTube

 YouTube is a big part of our online life and it isn’t going anywhere.
-Honestly, how many of us have gone to YouTube to look something up and quickly learn something.
+Honestly, how many of us have gone to YouTube to look something up and quickly learn something?
 It is a great platform and, if you want it to, it can be a great way to create community and let people into your life and/or work, aka behind the scenes.
 Of course, there’s more than just YouTube, you might have been featured in a documentary or interviewed and these show up.

 I have a vlog channel and am now working on an Architecture channel.
-This reaches both aims of letting people get to know me, connect with us as a family #IcelandFamilyLie and also helps build my business through video tutorials and more.
+This reaches both aims of letting people get to know me, and connect with us as a family #IcelandFamilyLie and also helps build my business through video tutorials and more.
 Professional and personal, I have control of it and it works for me.
 I’ve found that it’s a good way to reach people, clients, and customers - but it is a lot of work.

 READ: HOW TO START A YOUTUBE CHANNEL